MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

  * ManagerId
  * Organization

+#### Reserved optional attributes

-**Reserved optional attributes** are reserved column headers for attributes that are currently used only to filter and group data.
+These are reserved column headers for attributes that are currently used only to filter and group data.
 In the future, they will be used for additional metric calculations.

  * FunctionType
  * HireDate